amremad19801/Snake-Game/README.md

   <h2>Game Rules</h2>
     <h3>Single Palyer Mode Rules</h3>
       <p>
-        <br>Control the snake's direction by turning it either left, right, up or down</br>
+        <br>Control the direction of the snake by turning it either left, right, up or down</br>
         <br>Collect as many fruits as you can to increase your score.</br>
         <br>Your snake grows longer the more fruits it eats.</br>
         <br>The game ends if you bump into your tail or into the wall.</br>
       </p>
     <h3>Multi Palyer Mode Rules</h3>
       <p>
-       <br>Control the snakes's direction by turning it either left, right, up or down</br>
+       <br>Control the direction of snake by turning it either left, right, up or down</br>
        <br>Collect as many fruits as you can to increase your score.</br>
        <br>Your snake grows longer the more fruits it eats.</br>
        <br>The game ends if you bump into your tail or if all the fruits have been eaten.</br>